@2023 Wendy Scheuring (Human Writer) 5.16.2023

 Why?

 First of all, Chat GPT does get things grammatically correct most of the time (just like other AI-generated tools, such as Grammarly.)
-But I’ve never been a firm believer in grammatically correct writing.
-It is usually dull and drab and lacks personality and sway.
-The beautiful thing about writing is knowing the rules and knowing how to break them for effect, something that ChatGPT and other AI-tools simply cannot do.
+But grammar has nothing to do with writing.
+Grammar-based writing can be dull and drab and lack personality.
+The beautiful thing about writing is knowing the rules and knowing how to break them for effect, something we call artistic license.
+This something that ChatGPT and other AI-tools simply cannot do because they lack a human heart and emotion.

 Secondly, most readers will not take you seriously as an author or an authority if they know you wrote using an AI tool, such as Chat GPT.
 They may think you are a hack.
 Sorry, but it’s true.